 Bake Cranberry Chicken Thighs this fall and winter for a fancy-feeling and wonderfully delicious centerpiece to any dinner.
 Made with fresh or frozen cranberries, these baked chicken thighs are perfect for a weeknight meal or a dinner party with friends.
 Makes 4-6 servings.

-We always, always, always ate chicken breasts and chicken tenders when I was a kid.
-To the extent that I couldn’t tell you if I ever ate a part of the chicken that wasn’t one of these parts until well past college.
+We always ate boneless skinless chicken breasts and tenders when I was a kid.
+To the extent that I couldn’t tell you if I ever ate a part of the chicken that wasn’t one of these until well past college.

 I liked what I liked, OK?

-And this year, I wanted to branch out with my chicken thigh recipes, so today, I’m bringing y’all one my family has been LOVING for the last two months: Cranberry Chicken Thighs.
+And this year, I wanted to branch out with my chicken thigh recipes, so today, I’m bringing y’all one my family has been LOVING for the last two months: this Cranberry Chicken recipe.

 Looking for another cozy entrée to feed the family this season?
-Check out my Entrees recipe index for inspiration!
+Check out my Dinners recipe index for inspiration!